ngandrass/moodle-data-archiving-concept/docs/requirements/base-requirements.md

     Archives must be kept, even if the Moodle course or activity is deleted.

 !!! warning "[REQ-CA-04] Transferring archived data"
-    Archives must be transferable to external third party systems, such as network storages or document managementsystems.
+    Archives must be transferable to external third party systems, such as network storages or document management systems.

 !!! warning "[REQ-CA-05] Open data formats"
     If an archiving process requires transforming data into a different format, an open format must be used to ensure that